 His journey from being a fighter to a coach

 He worked with Alliance MMA, San Deigo for 4 years before moving to Bali MMA.
 There he felt like he was in a bad place mentally and left it after 8 months.
 After spending some time in the UK he went to Thailand and structured his training the best way he knew, and others started following the structure he was following, which made him kind of a proxy head coach there.
 During a fight camp there, he realized that he wanted to retire and step into the role of a formal head coach.
 Within a year of that decision, he joined Phuket Top Team.

 He followed the same training structure that they had at Alliance MMA in San Diego.
 He liked how the team did everything together, the coach had everything prescribed what everybody was going to do, there was a memory training every morning, everybody was in the gym trying to help each other.
 He saw all that worked and felt that this is a recipe to success.
 So he took all this with him to Phuket and perpetuated it.

 How did he develop the style of grappling and boxing

 Because of his Greco-Roman wrestling, grinding and top pressure were always easy for him.
 He always understood the feel of how to immobilize people.
 And he got good at immobilizing people due to this.
 But the problem with that is in a fight, it doesn’t mean much.
 He states you can win around by getting side control and holding the guy.
 You’re not going to win a lot of fans that way.
 And then if you get tired, and the guy gets up, now your arms are full of blood, and you’re not gonna be able to box.
 So he realized that as he started to challenge his play it safe mentality, he started to understand how to get positions to progress himself.
-So he tried to create the perfect pedigree between wrestling and Jiu-Jitsu and using the traits that they both offer.
+So he tried to create the perfect pedigree between wrestling and Jiu-Jitsu, using the traits they both offer.